1337GameDev/Ut99Mods/README.md

 Then load up the game, and look at the relevant test map, as well as the included mutators.

-To use them in your own custom maps, they need to be in **EditPackages** or loaded manually in the editor.
+To use them in your own custom maps, they need to be in **EditPackages** or loaded manually in the editor (or embedded into the map using MyLevel).